antigenius0910/instant_tech_support/README.md

 Instruction:
 1. Please load 5000 as apple script and change "facetime number" and "email address"
-2. Need to compile big-red-button before using it
+2. Put big-red-button.c to raspberry pi and don't forgot to compile before using it

 Credit goes to:
 Home 9000 - The ULTIMATE Doorbell by macgeek